saltyorg/docs/docs/reference/google-project-setup.md

-This guide will show you how to set up a Google Project and create credentials that will work for safire.
+This guide will show you how to set up a Google Project and create credentials that will work for safire or sa-gen or similar tools.

 It's assuming you're working through the steps from [here](rclone-manual.md).